-Here, Petitioner contends that equitable tolling is warranted because a significant portion of the "delay" in him waiting until September 21, 2016 to file the instant Petition was "caused by a deceptive member of the prosecution team."
+Here, Petitioner contends that equitable tolling is warranted because a "significant portion of [his] 'delay' [in filing the instant Petition] was caused by by a deceptive member of the prosecution team."
 (D.I.
-15 at 8) He contends:
+15 at 8) He contends that he was unable to file his Rule 61 motion before January 16, 2015 "through no fault of his own," and

-It would be inequitable to prevent him from seeking relief when several similarly situated petitioners will have their claims heard even though they discovered the misconduct at the same time as he did, filed their petitions at the same time or after he did and exhausted their state remedies around the same time as he did.
+[i]t would be inequitable to prevent him from seeking relief when several similarly situated petitioners will have their claims heard even though they discovered the misconduct at the same time as he did, filed their petitions at the same time or after he did and exhausted their state remedies around the same time as he did.
 It is unfair to penalize him because his counsel's state resources were significantly strained due to the hundreds of motions they filed upon discovery of the misconduct.